Newtones91-io/cis106-fall21/README.md

 # cis106-fall21
-This repo is to keep track of my learning of Linux, Git and Markdown (GitHub Flavored).
+This repo is to keep track of my learning of Linux while in college, Git and Markdown (GitHub Flavored).